Lemner/Webscraping-Project-Arbetsf-rmedlingen/README.md

 Finally, I presented my findings in a 5-minute presentation to my class in the Bootcamp.
 Through this project, I gained experience with various libraries, learned to create new DataFrames, and explored new things.
 I found webscraping to be a fun and exciting way to extract data and insights that are of personal interest.

 All of my visualizations from the DataFrames are inside the MP4 file.
-I will upload the different codes I used to create this project, as well as an MP4 file for the presentation.
+I uploaded the code I used to create this project, the diffrent DataFrames i made and the MP4 file for the presentation.
 Please feel free to contact me if you have any insights or questions.